Advertisement

 Closed

-Prairie Horizons Townhomes is a Project based Housing Choice Voucher program with supportive services provided on site.
-Eligibility requires being currently residing in an emergency shelter or place not meant for habitation, having a verifiable disabling condition, meeting the definition of Long-Term Homeless, and being assessed by CARES as high priority.
+Prairie Horizons Townhomes offers Project Based Housing Choice Vouchers with supportive services.
+Eligibility requires being homeless or in a place not meant for habitation, having a verifiable disabling condition, meeting the definition of Long-Term Homeless, and being assessed as high priority by CARES.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.